-In the third quarter of 2019, the Bank maintained appropriate liquidity by investing excess liquidity in liquid assets of very high quality.
-The average (consolidated) liquidity coverage ratio for the third quarter of 2019 was 122%.
+In the second quarter of 2019, the Bank maintained appropriate liquidity by investing excess liquidity in liquid assets of very high quality.
+The average (consolidated) liquidity coverage ratio for the second quarter of 2019 was 118%.
 In this quarter, there were no exceptions from the risk appetite limits and concentration benchmarks, and there were no material unusual events.
+Note that in May 2019, the Bank raised its state of alert to Elevated Alert, due to security events around Gaza and in the South.
+In practice, no events and/or indications were observed which would indicate realization of a liquidity event.
+Several days later, after return to normal conditions, the Bank decided to return to the normal course of business.